InformaticsMatters/cookiecutter-ansible-kubernetes/README.md

 with root-level `requirements.txt`, `site.yaml`, `inventory.yaml` and
 `ansible.cfg` so you can deploy the application *out-of-the-box*.

-Additionally, the generated project contains a `.gitignore`, `.travis.yml`, `.yamllint` and `build-requirements.txt` to perform CI/CD lint and ansible checking of the project using [Travis] (once you commit the project to GitHub and configure Travis accordingly).
+Additionally, the generated project contains a `.gitignore`, `workflows`, `.yamllint` and `build-requirements.txt` to perform CI/CD lint and ansible checking of the project using GitHub Actions (once you commit the project to GitHub).

 ## Creating an application
 This is all down to cookiecutter.
-Once you've [installed] cookiecutter you can prepare an application using this project's GitHub reference: -
+Once you've installed cookiecutter you can prepare an application using this project's GitHub reference: -

 Consider creating a virtual environment to run the cookie-cutter: -